lelou6666/nimbus-docs/phantom/quickstart.rst

     * vws.repository.s3id=<access key>
     * vws.repository.s3key=<secret key>

-You will also need to know the url of the REST service: https://svc.uc.futuregrid.org:8445.
+You will also need to know the url of the REST service.
+It is: https://svc.uc.futuregrid.org:8445.

 For convenience store those values in the following environment variables